plrodolfo/FluidFreeEnergyforLAMMPS/README.md

 3) Choose some machine file (e.g. Makefile.mpi) and build LAMMPS using the following commands:

+i) make yes-manybody

-i) make yes-kspace
+ii) make yes-kspace

-ii) make yes-molecule
+iii) make yes-molecule

-iii) make yes-rigid
+iv) make yes-rigid

-iv) make yes-user-meamc
+v) make yes-user-meamc

-v) make yes-user-ffe
+vi) make yes-user-ffe

-vi) make mpi
+vii) make mpi

-NOTE: Steps (i-v) are necessary to install the required packages to reproduce the results presented in our [paper](https://).
+NOTE: Steps (i-vi) are necessary to install the required packages to reproduce the results presented in our [paper](https://www.sciencedirect.com/science/article/pii/S0927025618308085).

 4) If LAMMPS was successully built, an executable called "lmp_mpi" will be created in the src directory.
 Otherwise, an error message is reported.
 For futher details, please visit the ["Build LAMMPS"](https://lammps.sandia.gov/doc/Build.html) section on user documentation.